partidodigitalpt/documentation/Statutes for political parties supported by dapps.md

 **Chapter II: Internal organization**\
 Dates for the meetings, mission and composition of the party bodies; work orders and other details regarding management such as the role of the treasurer, moderators and secretaries.

+**Chapter III: Deliberative criteria**\
+Rules for decision-making and internal communication as well as criteria for establishing the political program.

+**Chapter IV: Political positions**\
+Internal organization; rules and procedures regarding lists of  candidates for public office and respective voting discipline.

+**Chapter V: Management**\
+Financing of party activities, transparency.

+**Chapter VI: Temporary provisions**\
+Aspects to be defined at the first national congresses.

 ## General provisions

 ### ( article 1 )